DasIch/pyalysis/docs/index.rst

-Pythonic
+Pyalysis
 ========

-Welcome to the documentation of Pythonic, a static analysis tool for Python applications.
+Welcome to the documentation of Pyalysis, a static analysis tool for Python applications.

 Development
 -----------

-Resources for developing Pythonic itself.
+Resources for developing Pyalysis itself.

 .. toctree::